octarinesec/octarine-operator/docs/dev/README.md

 ```

 ## Build & Release
-1. Update the version in `version/version.go`
+1. Update the version in `version/version.go` and in `helm-charts/octarine-operator/Chart.yaml`
 2. Build the operator:
 ```shell script
 operator-sdk build octarinesec/octarine-operator:<version>